 View a time lapse video of construction of the hospital here.

 Things to do

 Organic Food & Farmers Market – Parkway Hotel - 5 Frenchs Forest Road East

 Visit the Frenchs Forest Markets – open every Sunday from 8am – 1pm

 Start early with a freshly brewed coffee or freshly squeezed juice and a gourmet bacon & egg roll.
 You will find fresh food, patisserie, dips, bread, cheese, olives, berries, freshly made pasta, hot wood smoked salmon, organic meat and fresh seafood as well as clothes, plants and fresh flowers, books & beauty products.

-The aquatic centre is open 7 days per week & has diving boards & both indoor & outdoor pools.
+The aquatic centre is open 7 days per week with diving boards and both indoor & outdoor pools.
 An ideal place to take the kids for a splash, do some laps or join in the aqua aerobics classes.